In Need of a Sponsor

 Esther was born in 1999 and is the oldest of six children.
 Her family is extremely poor and depends on relatives to survive.
 Esther was brought to MGEF's attention by a local area chief and now attends Moi Girls Secondary School under an MGEF scholarship.

-Faith Mpaayo
+Faith Nasarian

 Hillary Naana